rohitkumar9989/Genai/ReadME.md

 D. Pramodh (AI Integration)

+📜 License
+This project is licensed under the MIT License.
+See LICENSE for details.

 🙏 Acknowledgements

 NASSCOM for the hackathon platform.
 Groq for providing AI model access.
 Streamlit for the intuitive UI framework.